Data-Bishop/My-Static-Resume-Webpage/README.md

 ### Deployment Instructions

-To deploy this static webpage on AWS EC2 and serve it using NGINX, follow these steps:
+To deploy this static webpage on AWS EC2 and serve it using NGINX, follow these steps (An Ubuntu Image is being used for this guide):

 1. **Launch an EC2 Instance:**
    - Choose Amazon Linux 2 AMI.